 Montezuma is a magical place located in the jungle on the Nicoya Peninsula.
-Sometimes it gets overshadowed by its close neighbor Santa Teresa but I loved Montezuma way more.
+Sometimes it gets overshadowed by its close neighbor, Santa Teresa but I loved Montezuma way more.
 There is so much adventure in and around this town.
-Once you turn down the main street and see the vendors all lined up, you will fall in love.
+You will fall in love once you turn down the main street and see the vendors all lined up.
 It feels like a hippie little town but it’s amazing.
 There are so many things to do in Montezuma.

 How To Get To Montezuma